 If you need to exclude content of a workspace from being cached, register the name of that workspace under the

 By default, a workspace cache is flushed whenever some new or modified content is detected in it.

 For further details, see Flush policy.

-A version handler is a Java class that is used to update the JCR during a module upgrade.
+A version handler is a Java class used to update the JCR during a module upgrade.
 It should be used to change any configuration that may have been bootstrapped during the initial installation or previous upgrade.